How often should I update my rental properties?

 - An annual gas safety certification

-- An Electrical Installation Condition Report (EICR), which became mandatory for all rental properties in April 2021, which has to be updated at least every five years, but also every time you get a new tenant
+- A new mandatory certificate Electrical Installation Condition Report (EICR), which became mandatory for all rental properties in April 2021, which has to be updated at least every five years, but also every time you get a new tenant

 - Finally, you also need to make sure that you have an EPC.
 These are valid for ten years, but you should get them updated when you make updates to your property that will improve its EPC rating.
 A lot of tenants are looking for homes that have a high EPC rating, as it will save them money on their bills, so if you update the large electrical goods in your properties, be sure to choose ones that have a great EPC rating and, once installed, update your EPC certification.